TomasHubelbauer/modern-office-git-diff/doc/notes.md

 ## 2018-01-01

-Implemented skipping processing unchanged Office files (using `git diff` to tell if a file has changes) and documented intended new feature: in text-only TXT file for each XML file, surround block elements by empty lines to set the apart.
+Implemented skipping processing unchanged Office files (using `git diff` to tell if a file has changes) and drafted an intended new feature: in text-only TXT file for each XML file, surround block elements by empty lines to set the apart.

 ## 2017-12-31